-Level 4 Level 5 Level 6 at least 3 of the following Levl 6 Honours Degree A1 Identify and access scholarly texts and understand the fundamental principles underpinning academic scholarship. texts and understand the the law; the contextual, moral and the essential principles of p fundamental principles of professional conduct and of how to apply these to context the law is the context to a principles of professional conduct and of how to apply these to context to a principles of professional conduct and of how to apply these to context to a principles of professional conduct and of how to apply these to context to a principles of professional conduct and of how to apply these to context to a principles of professional conduct and of how to apply the principles of professional context to a principles of principle Critically understand the research base informing an issue of contemporary criminological concern.
+Level 4 Level 5 Level 6 at least 3 of the following Levl 6 Honours Degree A1 Identify and access scholarly texts and understand the fundamental principles underpinning academic scholarship.
+Show appreciation of sources of the law; the contextual, moral and ethical basis of law and the nature of professional conduct and practice (including the importance of core professional legal writing and presentation skills Show an in depth understanding of the essential principles of property land law and detailed appreciation of how to apply these to complex practical situations.
+Critically understand the research base informing an issue of contemporary criminological concern.
 A2 Provide an account of UK constitutional arrangements and the way freedoms and rights are protected.
 Demonstrate an-depth understanding of the foundations, nature, scope and specifics of Criminal Law in England and Wales.
 Demonstrate detailed knowledge of equitable remedies; trusts; trustee's duties and fiduciary duties; and the liability of strangers.
 Identify and apply research strategies to develop further understanding of criminological phenomena.
 A3 Identify and appraise the fundamental principles and precedents underpinning the law of contract.
 Identify the underlying concepts and principles of the law of tort; liability in negligence; the law of nuisance and defamation.
 Critically evaluate the processes that influence how individuals become caught up and criminalised by the criminal justice process.
 Apply approaches to data collection and analysis in criminological research.
 A4 Identify where legal jurisdiction overlap and assess the challenges that can arise in addressing transnational legal concerns.
 Develop an in-depth understanding of the foundations, nature, scope and specifics of criminal justice practice in a range of contexts.
 Critically assess the development, role, organisation and governance of efforts to reduce and prevent crime, deviance and harm, and to ensure personal and public safety in relation to a range of offending behaviours or offender groups.
 Critically appreciate how ethical principles are translated into defensible research practices.
 A5 Compare and contrast definitions of crime, map the criminal justice process and identify the social and historical development of the main institutions involved in crime control.
 Compare and contrast criminological perspectives on crime and criminal behaviour Critically assess representations of crime and deviance, and responses to them, in political and official accounts, the mass media, new media, and in public opinion. ,

-Level 4 Level 5 Level 6 at least 3 of the following Levi 6 Honours Degree A6 Assess the criminal justice related experiences of specific service user groups.
+Level 4 Level 5 Level 6 at least 3 of the following Levl 6 Honours Degree A6 Assess the criminal justice related experiences of specific service user groups.
 Evaluate different sources of information about crime and victimisation, both quantitative and qualitative, and how they are produced - including their location in particular ideological and methodological frameworks.